 GeneCards Summary for KLF12 Gene

 KLF12 (Kruppel-Like Factor 12) is a Protein Coding gene.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
-An important paralog of this gene is KLF2.
+Diseases associated with KLF12 include Wegener Granulomatosis.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
+An important paralog of this gene is KLF8.

 UniProtKB/Swiss-Prot for KLF12 Gene